junxit/us-congress-bills-117/metadata.md

 - 2021-02-05 — The previous question was ordered on the amendment (A005) pursuant to the rule.
 - 2021-02-05 — The previous question was ordered on the amendment (A006) pursuant to the rule.
 - 2021-02-05 — The previous question was ordered pursuant to the rule.
+- 2021-02-24 — Mr. Scott (VA) asked unanimous consent that the Clerk be directed to make a change in the engrossment of H.R.
+447 to strike lines 1 through 6 on page 21 and insert revised language.
+Agreed to without objection.
+- 2021-02-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.